 - A pathetic excuse for a best friend.
 I liked Vee to start with.
-She was almost a redeeming factor but halfway though she stopped being a best friend.
+She was almost a redeeming factor but halfway through she stopped being a best friend.
 No best friend would make you go out with a guy you’ve told her is making you uncomfortable.
 Vee is the worst and their friendship is just so BAD.

 - One example of Vee being the shittest friend I’ve ever seen: